bdsexton/placeholder-page/README.md

 ## Local Testing

 I like to use [Browsersync](https://browsersync.io/ "Browsersync - Time-saving synchronised browser testing") for local testing.
-You can use it with a task runner such as [Grunt](https://gruntjs.com/ "Grunt: The JavaScript Task Runner") or directly like so:
+You can use it with a task runner such as [Grunt](https://gruntjs.com/ "Grunt: The JavaScript Task Runner") as mentioned above or you can use it directly like so:

 ```shell
 browser-sync start --server build